-Objective: Review performance of existing MSP rules since Board adoption.
-The Committee may consider the following actions for MSP review:
+Committee may consider the following actions for MSP review:

-- Consider forming a technical working group to consider changes to existing MSP rules to provide more concrete standards for the MSP demonstration per 14 CCR § 913.11(a) [933.11(a), 953.11(a)]. - Consider implications for carbon stocks and fluctuations or other components of forest health, including resiliency.
+Consider forming a technical working group to consider changes to existing MSP rules to provide more concrete standards for the MSP demonstration per 14 CCR § 913.11(a) [933.11(a), 953.11(a)].

+Consider implications for carbon forest health, including resiliency and changing climatic conditions.

 Status: The Committee reviewed the MSP rules in February of 2011 and found no further action necessary.
 CAL FIRE has resubmitted the issue in 2015, and industry stakeholders expressed concern over the effective period of the SYP in 2017.
-The Board may begin to address this issue in 2021.
+The Board may begin to address this issue in 2022.